-Parity obligations imposed by suppliers of online intermediation services (for example, marketplaces or price comparison tools) relating to the conditions under which goods or services are offered to end users (final consumers or other undertakings) are generally referred to as retail parity obligations.
-For this type of obligation to be effective, the supplier of goods or services that accepts the obligation must generally be able to control the price and other conditions under which its goods or services are offered on the retail channels to which the obligation refers.
-Similar parity obligations may be used by upstream suppliers of online

-intermediation services relating to the conditions under which goods or services are offered to undertakings that are not end users (for example, to retailers).
-As regards parity obligations used by buyers, these include obligations imposed by manufacturers, wholesalers or retailers relating to the conditions under which they purchase inputs from suppliers.
+Retail parity obligations relate to the conditions under which goods or services are offered to end users.
+These obligations are often imposed by providers of online intermediation services (for example, online marketplaces or price comparison services) on the buyers of their intermediation services (for example, undertakings that sell via the intermediary platform).

-A further distinction concerns the channels covered by the parity obligation.
-The obligation may refer to sales channels operated by a supplier of goods or services (direct channels); to channels operated by third parties (indirect channels), or to all channels.
-Parity obligations which refer only to direct channels are often called ‘narrow’, whereas those that refer to all channels are often called ‘wide’.
+Retail parity obligations refer to various other sales or advertising channels.
+For example, across-platform retail parity obligations refer to the conditions offered via competing online intermediation services (competing platforms).
+So-called narrow retail parity obligations refer to the conditions offered on the direct sales channels of sellers of goods or services.
+Some retail parity obligations refer to the conditions offered on all other sales channels (sometimes called ‘wide’ retail parity obligations).

-With the exception of the across-platform retail parity obligations defined in Article 5(1)(d) VBER, the block exemption applies to all types of parity obligation in vertical agreements, provided the market shares of the supplier and the buyer do not exceed 30%.
-The following guidance is provided for the assessment of the across- platform retail parity obligations defined in Article 5 (1)(d) VBER and for other types of parity obligations in individual cases above the market share threshold.
+With the exception of across-platform retail parity obligations within the meaning of Article 5(1), point (d) of Regulation (EU) X, all types of parity obligation in vertical agreements can benefit from the exemption provided by Article 2(1) of the Regulation.
+The following guidance is provided for the assessment of the across- platform retail parity obligations referred to in Article 5 (1), point (d) of Regulation (EU) X and for other types of parity obligations in cases where the block exemption does not apply.

 Across-platform retail parity obligations

-Retail parity obligations which cause a buyer of online intermediation services not to offer, sell or resell goods or services to end users under more favourable conditions using competing online intermediation services, as defined in Article 5(1)(d) VBER, are more likely than other types of parity obligation to produce net anti-competitive effects.
-Across-platform retail parity obligations may restrict competition as follows:
+Retail parity obligations which cause a buyer of online intermediation services not to offer, sell or resell goods or services to end users under more favourable conditions via competing online intermediation services, within the meaning of Article 5(1), point (d) of Regulation (EU) X, are more likely than other types of parity obligation to produce anti-competitive effects.
+This type of retail parity obligation may restrict competition in the following ways:

-They may soften competition and facilitate collusion between suppliers of online intermediation services.
-In particular, it is more likely that a supplier which imposes this type of parity obligation will be able to raise the price or reduce the quality of its intermediation services without losing market share.
-Irrespective of the price or quality of its services, sellers of goods or services which choose to use its platform are obliged to offer conditions on the platform that are at least as good as the conditions they offer on competing platforms.
+it may soften competition and facilitate collusion between providers of online intermediation services.
+In particular, it is more likely that a provider which imposes this type of parity obligation will be able to raise the price or reduce the quality of its intermediation services without losing market share.
+Irrespective of the price or quality of the provider’s services, sellers of goods or services which choose to use the provider’s platform are obliged to offer conditions on the platform that are at least as good as the conditions they offer on competing platforms;

-They may foreclose entry or expansion by new or smaller suppliers of online intermediation services, by restricting their ability to offer buyers and end users differentiated price-service combinations.
+it may foreclose entry or expansion by new or smaller providers of online intermediation services, by limiting the ability of such providers to offer buyers and end users differentiated price-service combinations.